-Birmingham Museum and Art Gallery is a large Victorian building that opened in 1885 and has the world's largest Pre-Raphaelite collection along with other paintings, silverware, sculpture, metal-wares, glass, ceramics, and wooden objects, ethnographical and archaeological collections.
-The museum is now also home to the Staffordshire Hoard, the largest hoard of Anglo Saxon gold ever found worth £3.3 million.
+Familiarly known as BMAG, the Birmingham Museum and Art Gallery is a large Victorian building that opened in 1885 and has the world's largest Pre-Raphaelite collection along with other paintings, silverware, sculpture, metal-wares, glass, ceramics, and wooden objects, ethnographical and archaeological collections.
+The museum is now also home to the Staffordshire Hoard, the largest buried hoard of Anglo Saxon gold ever found and worth £3.3 million.
 There is also the Edwardian Tea Room and Museum shop.

 Grade II Listed

 Saturday to Thursday: 10:00 am to 5:00 pm

 Admission free (but donations are advised).

 I have previously visited this museum and art gallery twice on past visits.
 I was looking forward making a return visit especially to exhibits I haven't yet visited.
 The museum was opened in 1885 by Richard Tangye and Joseph Chamberlain, a industrialist and a politician respectively, who wanted to inspire local manufacturers to produce high quality goods via showcasing work of successful designs and craftsmanship.
 Today the museum houses a diverse collections from the humanities disciplines from art work to industrial history.